PinPlay FAQ

 The design goals of PinPlay were:

-• No special HW requirement (including no reliance on HW performance counters).
+• No special hardware requirement (including no reliance on hardware performance counters).

-• No special operating system requirement (including no virtual machine or no modified kernel).
+• No special operating system requirement (including no virtual machine nor modified kernel).

-• Portability (small size, OS-independence) of recording ("pinball").
+• Portability (small size, operating system independence) of a recording ("pinball").

-• No program source needed.
-No re-compilation/re-linking required.
+• No program source is needed.
+No recompilation nor relinking is required.

-As a result, PinPlay works on multiple operating systems 'out of the box' and provides the guarantee that a bug once captured will not escape.
+As a result, PinPlay works on multiple operating systems out of the box and guarantees that a bug, once captured, will not escape.
 However, that comes with a high overhead, especially during recording.

-There are two major sources of slow-down in PinPlay (we are continuously looking to improve these):
+There are two major sources of slowdown in PinPlay (we are continuously looking to improve these issues).

 A shadow memory is implemented during recording.
 All real memory writes observed in the program are replicated on the shadow memory.
-Memory reads lead to a comparison of 'real' memory values and 'shadow' memory values and mismatch/missing value leads to an injection being emitted in the *.sel file.
+Memory reads lead to a comparison of real memory values and shadow memory values and mismatch or missing value leads to an injection being emitted in the *.sel file.
 At replay time, all memory reads are monitored and recorded memory values are injected if present.
-The details are described in our SIGMETRICS 2006 paper "Automatic Logging of Operating System Effects to Guide Application-Level Architecture Simulation".
+The details are described in our SIGMETRICS 2006 paper, "Automatic Logging of Operating System Effects to Guide Application-Level Architecture Simulation."

 The overhead of this technique is proportional to the number of memory accesses in the program.

-During recording, all memory accesses are monitored and a cache coherency protocol is simulated including maintenance of last reader/writer for each shared memory access.
+During recording, all memory accesses are monitored and a cache coherency protocol is simulated, including maintenance of the last reader or writer for each shared memory access.
 A subset of detected read-after-write, write-after-read, and write-after-write dependences is recorded in the *.race file.
 During replay, all memory accesses are monitored and a thread is delayed if it tries to access a shared memory location out of order.

 The overhead of this technique is proportional to the number of shared memory accesses in the program.